 Moving from internal infrastructure to the public cloud has its risks, but the potential rewards are great.
 Some people avoid the cloud altogether because they say cloud security can’t be trusted.
-That’s
+That’s an overly simplistic position that can be easily defeated.

 Cloud naysayers say you should keep your virtual machines (VMs) out of the cloud because of cloud security concerns -- limiting the businesses they serve.
 Worse, their gloom-and-doom storyline about VM security may be winning the hearts and minds of IT pros.